Inspect network activity in Microsoft Edge DevTools

 Deselect the Enable request blocking checkbox.

 Congratulations, you have completed the tutorial.
-You now know how to use the Network panel in the Microsoft Edge DevTools!
+You now know how to use the Network tool in the Microsoft Edge DevTools!

 Navigate to the Network Reference to discover more DevTools features related to inspecting network activity.